 W. Dickinson has been instrumental in the use of geological data by archaeologists in the Pacific over the past 40 years.
 For Polynesia as well as Melanesia, his long-term commitment in understanding the subtle processes of land rise and subsidence that affected coastal areas since first human settlement, alongside isostatic fluctuations (Dickinson 2001) have been of critical importance for our understanding of archaeological site locations.
-Archaeological data on their side are able to highlight with precision the geological processes identified, through the study and dating of human-related stratigraphies.
+Archaeological data are able to highlight with precision the geological processes identified, through the study and dating of human-related activities.
 It is an exercise of this type that has been proposed in this paper, allowing with the help of data from coastal excavations on the small Island of Manono, to propose a process of subsidence of the western part of Upolu at a rate of about 1.1-1.2mm/year.
 This is in line with what W. Dickinson had proposed through other data.
 The concluding outcome of this research is that geology and archaeology are in this case able to produce compatible results for a better and coherent understanding of Oceania’s past.
-Associated to sea-level fluctuations and sometimes massive erosional processes that have covered early settlement sites, the recent tectonic histories of the Pacific Islands are today one of the important natural hazards that archaeologists need to integrate into their analysis of former settlement patterns, to disentangle the complex processes of human occupations and sites formations in the geologically active Islands chains of the wide Pacific plate.
+Associated with sea-level fluctuations and sometimes massive erosional processes that have covered early settlement sites, the recent tectonic histories of the Pacific Islands are today one of the important natural hazards that archaeologists need to integrate into their analysis of former settlement patterns, to disentangle the complex processes of human occupations in the geologically active Islands chains of the wide Pacific plate.

 Acknowledgments: The research on Manono presented in this paper would not have been conducted without the interest and support from the National University of Samoa, through the Center for Samoan Studies and his director Dr Leasiolagi Malama Meleisea.
 The staff at the Center, especially Taupa’ù Fiso Luatutu Evelini Faamoe and Lori Sciusco, as well as the students, must be thanked.
 On Manono, Luatutu Mao and his family were instrumental in opening the field for us in Salua and looking after us.
 The different families which granted us permission to work on their land must also be thanked.
 The financial support for this research, given by the New Caledonia Government and the French Pacific Fund, is deeply acknowledged.